Dynamical Variational Autoencoders: A Comprehensive Review: Recurrent Neural Networks

-Eq. \eqref{eq:GRNN-a} is the same recursive internal state model as \eqref{eq:RNN-a}.
-Eq. \eqref{eq:GRNN-b} and \eqref{eq:GRNN-c} compose the observation model.
-For the latter, we here use the Gaussian distribution for its generality and for convenience of illustration, though any distribution can be used, just as for the VAE decoder.
-Again, one may choose a distribution that is more appropriate to the nature of the data.
-For exemple, using mixture distributions was proposed in \citep{graves2013generating}.
+Eq.~\eqref{eq:GRNN-a} is the same recursive internal state model as \eqref{eq:RNN-a}.
+Eqs.~\eqref{eq:GRNN-b} and \eqref{eq:GRNN-c} constitute the observation model.
+In \eqref{eq:GRNN-c}, we use the Gaussian distribution for its generality and for the convenience of illustration, although any distribution can be used, just as for the VAE decoder.
+Again, one may choose a distribution that is more appropriate for the nature of the data.
+For example, \citet{graves2013generating} proposed using mixture distributions.
 The complete set of model parameters $\theta$ here includes $\theta_{\myh}$ and $\theta_{\myx}$, the parameters of the networks implementing $d_{\myh}$ and $d_{\myx}$, respectively.
-We can remark that because the output of $d_{\myx}$ in \eqref{eq:GRNN-b} is now two vectors of pdf parameters instead of a data vector in \eqref{eq:RNN-b}, its size is twice the size of the deterministic RNN.
-When the internal state vector $\myh[t]$ is of (much) lower dimension than the output vector $\myx[t]$, the GRNN observation model becomes very similar to the VAE decoder, except that, again, $\myh[t]$ has a deterministic evolution through time whereas the latent state $\myz$ of the VAE is stochastic and i.i.d., which is of course a fundamental difference.
+Because the output of $d_{\myx}$ in \eqref{eq:GRNN-b} is now two vectors of pdf parameters instead of a data vector in \eqref{eq:RNN-b}, its size is twice that of the deterministic RNN.
+When the internal state vector $\myh[t]$ is of (much) lower dimension than the output vector $\myx[t]$, the GRNN observation model becomes similar to the VAE decoder, except that, again, $\myh[t]$ has a deterministic evolution through time, whereas the latent state $\myz$ of the VAE is stochastic and i.i.d., which is a fundamental difference.